jewelsofthought/neshama/site/posts/external/science/biocentrism.md

 <div class="note">

 That is not a correct answer, because it is always dealing with our perception of reality.
 In other words, what we observe changes according to our observation.
-The example here would be eye-witness testimony would and could differ according to where and what perspective the witness was experiencing at that time.
+The example here would be eye-witness testimony that differs according to where and what perspective the witness was experiencing at that time.

 </div>